caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Haddock, S. H. D. and Dunn, C. W. (2010).
 Practical Computing for Biologists. http://practicalcomputing.org

 ## License

 ![](figures/by-nc-nd-600.png)

 This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License]( http://creativecommons.org/licenses/by-nc-nd/4.0/).

+## Acknowledgements

+Thanks in particular to the students of Yale EEB354 in the falls of 2020 (the first course I taught fully online) and 2022.
+This book started as a collection of lecture notes for this course.
+The students provided invaluable motivation, feedback, and patience.
+Thanks in particular to Lauren Mellenthin, the graduate teaching fellow for the course in 2020, and Namrata Ahuja, the teaching fellow in 2022.
+Members of my lab provided very helpful feedback when I posted new chapters.
+Steve Haddock and Felipe Zapata also provided close reads of most chapters, often within hours of completing first drafts.
+Thanks to Richard Hammack, author of Book of Proof, for his helpful advice on self publishing to facilitate student access.

 <!--chapter:end:index.rmd-->